How To Shave & Get Rid Of Shaving Rash

 - Consider using a badger-hair brush to apply the soap.
 It’s a great treat, but it also helps lift the hairs before you shave.
 Plus, it’ll help clean out your pores even more.

 - Don’t ignore the steps of opening and closing your pores.
 This is the number 1 thing people skip, and one of the biggest causes of shaving rash (after dull blades).

 - Don’t rest your razor blades facing down.
 It’ll trap water around them, causing them to rust and dull; a dull blade will pull more than cut, causing irritation (again, irritation causes shaving rash).

 - Don’t wipe your face with a towel, dab it.
 Even if you did everything just right, your skin is going to be a little sensitive right after a shave, so go easy on it.

 A final note on shaving rash

 Dull blades are your worst enemy in the fight against shaving rash.
 You need to change your blades regularly (if you shave every day, than you should swap in a fresh cartridge once a week).
-With the over inflated prices that brands like Gillette force upon you, regularly changing your blades can get expensive (and a bit of a hassle to keep stocked up).
+With the overly inflated prices that brands like Gillette force upon you, regularly changing your blades can get expensive (and a bit of a hassle to keep stocked up).
 That’s why we launched the BeardedColonel.co.uk.
-High quality, German-made razors at a fair price, and they’re delivered straight through your letterbox, check it out!
+High quality, razors at a fair price that are designed with shaving rash in mind, and they’re delivered straight through your letterbox, check it out!

 If you follow all this advice I think you’ll find that your skin will feel more resilient and you will get a better shave!
 If you decide to pick a style for your facial hair, take a look at these hairstyles to find something that will match.